asem63/simple_crawler/README.md

 # simple_crawler

-file that contains crawler code play_market/crawler.py
+file that contains crawler code: play_market/crawler.py

+command that uses crawler to scrap google play and write data to db: play_market/management/commands/crawl_play_market.py

+all else is django and dango_rest_framework code that can be ignored (used for data representation)

 crawling scheduled to be performed once a day